deeplearningunb/stonks/README.md

 Danilo Domingo | [danilow200](https://github.com/danilow200)
 Alvaro Gouvea | [AlGouvea](https://github.com/AlGouvea)
 Leonardo Barreiros | [leossb36](https://github.com/leossb36)

+### How to Contribute

+If you are also interested in the stock market and deep learning, you can contribute to our project by reading our contribution guide and following our code of conduct.

 ## Technologies
 The project use the Anaconda Python for your develop.